 - (a) A written lease shall be required for all restricted rental units, except for units in an assisted living residence, and tenants shall be responsible for security deposits and the full amount of the rent as stated on the lease.
-A copy of the current lease for each restricted rental unit shall be provided to the Administrative Agent. - (b) No additional fees or charges shall be added to the approved rent (except, in the case of units in an assisted living residence, to cover the customary charges for food and services) without the express written approval of the Administrative Agent. - (c) Application fees (including the charge for any credit check) shall not exceed five percent of the monthly rent of the applicable restricted unit and shall be payable to the Administrative Agent to be applied to the costs of administering the controls applicable to the unit as set forth in this Ordinance. - (d) No rent control or other pricing restriction shall be applicable to either the market-rate units or the affordable units in any development in which at least 20% of the total number of dwelling units are restricted rental units in compliance with this Article.
+A copy of the current lease for each restricted rental unit shall be provided to the Administrative Agent. - (b) No additional fees or charges shall be added to the approved rent (except, in the case of units in an assisted living residence, to cover the customary charges for food and services) without the express written approval of the Administrative Agent. - (c) Application fees (including the charge for any credit check) shall not exceed five percent of the monthly rent of the applicable restricted unit and shall be payable to the Administrative Agent to be applied to the costs of administering the controls applicable to the unit as set forth in this Ordinance. - (d) No rent control ordinance or other pricing restriction shall be applicable to either the market units or the affordable units in any development in which at least 15% of the total number of dwelling units are restricted rental units in compliance with this Ordinance.

-Section 14.
-Tenant Income Eligibility
+§60-13.
+Tenant Income Eligibility.

 - (a) Tenant income eligibility shall be in accordance with N.J.A.C.
 5:80-26.13, as may be amended and supplemented, and shall be determined as follows: - 1.
-Very low-income rental units shall be reserved for households with a gross household income less than or equal to 30 percent of median income. - 2.
-Low-income rental units shall be reserved for households with a gross household income less than or equal to 50 percent of median income. - 3.
-Moderate-income rental units shall be reserved for households with a gross household income less than 80 percent of median income. - (b) The Administrative Agent shall certify a household as eligible for a restricted rental unit when the household is a very low-income, low-income household or a moderate-income household, as applicable to the unit, and the rent proposed for the unit does not exceed 35 percent (40 percent for age-restricted units) of the household's eligible monthly income as determined pursuant to N.J.A.C.
+Very low-income rental units shall be reserved for households with a gross household income less than or equal to thirty (30%) percent of median income.

+- 2. Low-income rental units shall be reserved for households with a gross household income less than or equal to fifty (50%) percent of median income. - 3.
+Moderate-income rental units shall be reserved for households with a gross household income less than eighty (80%) percent of median income. - (b) The Administrative Agent shall certify a household as eligible for a restricted rental unit when the household is a very low-income, low-income household or a moderate-income household, as applicable to the unit, and the rent proposed for the unit does not exceed thirty five (35%) percent (forty (40%) percent for age-restricted units) of the household's eligible monthly income as determined pursuant to N.J.A.C.
 5:80-26.16, as may be amended and supplemented; provided, however, that this limit may be exceeded if one or more of the following circumstances exists: - 1.
-The household currently pays more than 35 percent (40 percent for households eligible for age-restricted units) of its gross household income for rent, and the proposed rent will reduce its housing costs; - 2.
-The household has consistently paid more than 35 percent (40 percent for households eligible for age-restricted units) of eligible monthly income for rent in the past and has proven its ability to pay; - 3.
+The household currently pays more than thirty-five (35%) percent (forty (40%) percent for households eligible for age-restricted units) of its gross household income for rent, and the proposed rent will reduce its housing costs; - 2.
+The household has consistently paid more than thirty-five (35%) percent (forty (40%) percent for households eligible for age-restricted units) of eligible monthly income for rent in the past and has proven its ability to pay; - 3.
 The household is currently in substandard or overcrowded living conditions; - 4.
 The household documents the existence of assets with which the household proposes to supplement the rent payments; or - 5.
-The household documents reliable anticipated third-party assistance from an outside source such as a family member in a form acceptable to the Administrative Agent and the owner of the unit. - (c) The applicant shall file documentation sufficient to establish the existence of the circumstances in (b) 1 through 5 above with the Administrative Agent, who shall counsel the household on budgeting.
+The household documents proposed third-party assistance from an outside source such as a family member in a form acceptable to the Administrative Agent and the owner of the unit. - (c) The applicant shall file documentation sufficient to establish the existence of the circumstances in (b) 1 through 5 above with the Administrative Agent, who shall counsel the household on budgeting.